 Bycatch Reduction Requirements

-Federal law requires all shrimpers fishing with otter trawls (except test nets with headrope lengths of 12 feet or less) with a power or mechanical trawl retrieval system (i.e. any device used to haul any part of the net aboard) to equip them with turtle excluder devices (TEDs).
-TEDS allow incidentally captured turtles to escape the nets.
-In lieu of TEDs, shrimpers fishing with test trawls and skimmer and butterfly nets must limit the time they tow them to 75 minutes from November 1 through March 31 and 55 minutes from April 1 through October 31 to reduce potential impact on sea turtles.
+Federal law requires all shrimpers fishing with powered or mechanically-retrieved otter trawls (except test nets with headrope lengths of 12 feet or less) to equip them with turtle excluder devices (TEDs), which allow incidentally captured turtles to escape the nets.
+In lieu of TEDs, shrimpers fishing with test trawls and skimmer and butterfly nets must limit their tow times to 75 minutes from November 1 through March 31 and 55 minutes from April 1 through October 31 to reduce potential impacts on sea turtles.

 When fishing in federal waters, shrimp trawlers must install bycatch reduction devices (BRDs) in each trawl to reduce catch of non-targeted species.